-Property, plant and equipment
+Property and equipment

-Property, plant and equipment are stated at cost less accumulated depreciation and accumulated impairment losses.
+Property and equipment are stated at cost less accumulated depreciation and accumulated impairment losses.
 Cost includes expenditures that are directly attributable to the acquisition of the asset.
 Subsequent costs are included in the asset's carrying amount or recognized as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost can be measured reliably.
 The carrying amount of a replaced asset is derecognized when replaced.
-Repairs and maintenance costs are charged to the consolidated statement of loss during the period in which they are incurred.
+Repairs and maintenance costs are charged to the consolidated statement of income (loss) during the period in which they are incurred.

-The Company depreciates property, plant and equipment on the straight-line depreciation method.
+The Company depreciates property and equipment on the straight-line depreciation method.
 The assets' useful lives are as follows:

 Machinery and equipment - 4-10 years

 Vehicles - 4-5 years

 Leasehold Improvements - 1-10 years

-Right-of-use asset - 3-5 years